Joint research programme on the macroeconomy, taxation and banking

 Sensitivity of taxes to economic activity

 A number of different research papers examined aspects of the sensitivity of major Irish taxation aggregates to underlying economic activity.
 These included the sensitivity of overall tax revenues to different measures of output and more detailed analysis of the different levels of responsiveness to income tax, USC and VAT rates depending on household income levels and taxpayer type.
 A comparison of tax elasticities in Ireland relative to other OECD countries and an analysis of the so-called “deadweight loss” of taxation (also referred to as the excess burden of taxation) arising from potential spillover effects of taxes on relative prices.
+This strand of research also used an analytical approach to estimate the relationship between a firm’s corporation tax liabilities and their taxable income.
+This work found a baseline estimate for the aggregate tax revenue elasticity is 1.3 with this figure displaying a slight upward trend over time.

 Linked research examine the relationship between the Irish fiscal mix and trends in economic growth, comparing the patterns to EU averages.
 The results showed that taxes that distort economic incentives and/or increase non-wage costs are significantly lower in Ireland compared to the EU average and to most individual European countries.
 Conversely, relatively less distorting taxes (such as taxes on consumption) are significantly higher in Ireland, although since 2008 the Irish consumption tax indicator converged towards the EU average.
 The research also found that the Irish tax structure is positively linked to GDP growth as business investment and hours worked tend to be negatively correlated with distorting taxes (e.g. labour and capital taxes) which are relatively lower in Ireland than in other EU countries.